 In 2007 I created the website www.Yeti-C26.net as a source for all things C-26 related.
 The history, the bikes, and to document the rebirth with my bike.
 Back then, not a whole lot was out there about these bikes.
 Hardcore collectors knew their value but very few were known to exist.
 8 years later, the C-26 is arguably the most popular vintage mountain bike, especially since they're now being semi-frequently replicated.
 Interests and priorities change, and sometime around 2011 I decided I no longer felt like paying a monthly and yearly fee for hosting and domain names, so I took the site down.
 I was also unhappy with a lot of the information I had posted that was told to me to be truth when photo evidence proved otherwise.

-Now, with help from John Parker, Martin K over at Second Spin Cycles is publishing an in-depth look into the early history of Yeti.
+Second Spin Cycles is publishing an in-depth look into the early history of Yeti.
 In tandem with his efforts, I'd like to re-offer the content of my website on this blog and correct some of the errors I had published years ago.
 In addition, although I may no longer be the expert, now that I've "been there and done that" I'd like to offer a more mature look at this project that never really saw production phase.
 The next three blog posts will replace all the content that was on that site.

 And it should be known to anyone reading this that I am extremely grateful to my friend Chris Herting of 3D Racing Bikes for 8 more years of storytelling, opinion giving, and lending a guiding hand whenever his time allows.